rjweis/Pulling-Airline-Data-with-SQL/README.md

 ```
 ![q5 image](https://github.com/rjweis/sql-queries/blob/master/q5.PNG)

-6. Provide the query that allows you to answer the following question: Which day of the week has the longest average taxi out. (day_of_week: 1--7, 1 = Monday, 2 = Tuesday, etc)
+**6. Provide the query that allows you to answer the following question: Which day of the week has the longest average taxi out. (day_of_week: 1--7, 1 = Monday, 2 = Tuesday, etc)**
 ```SQL
 select avg(taxi_out), day_of_week
 from delays.flights